raspereza/HtoAA/4Tau/ztt/README.md

 ## Creation of datacards for the measurement of track ID and isolation scale factors

 Analysis macro [analysis_macro_ztt.cpp](https://github.com/raspereza/HtoAA/blob/main/4Tau/bin/analysis_macro_ztt.cpp) selects muon+track candidates, fulfilling set of loose requirements.
 Muon must meet nominal ID criteria and loose relative isolation criterion, relIso<0.4.
 The 1-prong tau candidate is required to meet all criteria of the nominal analysis.
 Both same-sign and opposite sign pairs of muon and 1-prong tau candidates are selected.
-The sample of same-sign pairs is used to estimate QCD background.
-No cut on transverse mass of muon and MET is applied in the selection of muon-track pairs.
+The sample of same-sign pairs is used to estimate QCD background contribution to the selected sample.
 The macro `analysis_macro_ztt.cpp` fills tuple named `mutrkTree` with the [set of variables](https://github.com/raspereza/HtoAA/blob/main/4Tau/bin/analysis_macro_ztt.cpp#L441-L536) used to create datacards for the measurement of the 1-prong tau ID scale factors.
+No cut on transverse mass of muon and MET is applied at the stage of tuple production.
+This cut is applied later in the analysis.

 The datacards are created by macro [createCardsZtt.cpp](https://github.com/raspereza/HtoAA/blob/main/4Tau/bin/createCardsZtt.cpp).
 It is executed with two arguments, configuration file [Cards.conf](https://github.com/raspereza/HtoAA/blob/main/4Tau/ztt/Cards.conf) and era (2016, 2017 or 2018; the code compines 2016_preVFP and 2016_post datasets in 2016 dataset).
 Example of running:
 ```
 createCardsZtt Cards.conf 2017
 ```

-The default configuration file looks like this
+The default configuration looks like this
 ```
 # configuration file to create datacards
 # for measurement of trk id/iso with Z->tautau